 There are three tiers of commercial litigation: Top-tier, Mid-tier, and Entry-tier.

 On the top tier are the big banks and the top 100 ASX companies paying the mega law firms thousands of dollars per hour to engage in a veritable boxing match.
 It is highly important litigation as it often ends up before Courts of Appeal, if not the High Court of Australia.
 The decisions of these Superior Courts form the very heart of Australia’s doctrine of precedent, ‘judge-made’ law.

 On the next tier are the David and Goliath struggles.
 Again, the protagonists are often big banks and the top 100 ASX companies.
 The dramatis personae could also include the Australian Tax Office (ATO) or the Australian Competition & Consumer Commission (ACCC)).
 Poor old Mr. Widget or Widget Pty Ltd really face the prospect of going to the wall.
 The mega law firms, for client Goliath, are ranged against much smaller firms, for the smaller client.

 Surely the Goliath’s will do a cost/benefit analysis of funding each step of the litigation?
 Wrong.
 Disabuse yourself of this notion immediately.
 The Goliath’s have very deep pockets and implicitly understand that the contrary applies to Mr. Widget or Widget Pty Ltd. Put simply, it is a war of financial attrition.
 They go for broke – literally.
 To use a sporting analogy: who would you back in a Rugby international between the Springboks and Japan?
-(Well there was that 2015 Rugby World Cup upset).Request Free Consultation
+(Well there was that 2015 Rugby World Cup upset).Request Evaluation

 You will lose unless your lawyer can skillfully extricate you through alternative dispute resolution.